alexandrebobkov/CanadianPayroll/docs/source/introduction.rst

 In addition to ensuring that employees have been paid, payroll practitioners must also be able to communicate payroll information to all stakeholders.

+- Payroll is the process of paying employees in exchange for the services they perform.